HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 *Established data types* - assay data types which have a history of submission and downstream use in the DCP and for which there are already many datasets of this type represented in the platform

-*Submission* - the grouping of data and metadata that makes sense to a data contributor to submit at once time.
+*Submission* - the grouping of data and metadata that makes sense to a data contributor to submit one at a time.
 For example, a data contributor might upload all the data at once for a publication they have in preparation.
 This grouping does not necessarily correspond to how data is stored or displayed in the DCP and how it should be displayed to a data consumer

-*The PM team - the team responsible for the oversight of the DCP as the product, developing the shared understanding of the overall product vision, priorities, and release schedule with the community.
+*The PM team* - the team responsible for the oversight of the DCP as the product, developing the shared understanding of the overall product vision, priorities, and release schedule with the community.

 ## Objectives